 Since Chefchaouen wasn’t on our itinerary, I thought figuring out how to get there would be the biggest headache for planning our girls trip to Morocco.
 Little did I know that WHAT TO WEAR in Morocco would be the most common subject in our group chat.
 Although Morocco gets millions of tourists from Europe, North America and other parts of the world, it is still a traditional Muslim country.
 We’re so used to short shorts and crop tops traveling to warm destinations that conservative wear was the last thing on our mind.
-If you’re traveling to a country where “bow wow” isn’t acceptable, here are some outfits to consider.
+If you’re traveling to a country where “bow wow” isn’t acceptable, here are some ideas of what to wear in Morocco as a female travel.

-When we visited Marrakech, it was hot and cotton maxi dresses were our #1 go-to.
+When picking out what to wear in Morocco, it is also good to be mindful of the weather.
+When we visited Marrakech, it was hot!
+We decided that cotton maxi dresses were the best to wear due to the weather.
 If it is strapless or sleeveless, you can bring along a cardigan to cover your shoulders and arms.

 Tunics and Leggings or jeans